What Does a Psychological and Educational Assessment Do?

 If you know a child that has struggled through multiple treatment options or has had an ongoing challenge that has not presented a solution, perhaps an assessment should be considered.
 Our team is culturally competent and extremely knowledgeable about working with children presenting with complex behaviors and diagnoses.
 The team includes Licensed Clinical Psychologists, post-doctoral assessment fellows, and pre-doctoral psychology students from several universities.

-Assessments are offered to children and teens, Monday-Friday, on our main campus in Kearny Mesa, on a cash pay basis.
+Assessments are offered to children and teens, by appointment and on a cash pay basis.
 Insurance reimbursement may be available.
 We are happy to provide documentation to help you submit for reimbursement.
 Typically, a full assessment can be made in 1-3 sessions.

 We happily offer bilingual services as well.